 Who Should Attend: Weavers, artists, knitters, textile designers, teachers, university students, anyone interested in weaving and natural dyeing techniques, and sustaining indigenous art forms using traditional methods.

 Level of Experience Necessary: These are small group, hands-on workshops that can accommodate varying levels of ability, from beginner to advanced student.
 Because the size of each group is limited, you will receive individualized instruction and coaching from the master weaving family of Federico Chavez Sosa.
 More experienced weavers can create more complex projects.

 Participants will have a personal loom for the session.
-The loom will be dressed (warped) and ready for you to begin weaving upon arrival.
+We will have the loom dressed (warped) and ready for you to begin weaving when you arrive.
 Materials include your choice of naturally dyed wool yarn from which you will weave a sampler textile that can be used as a wall hanging, pillow cover, or form the body of a purse or shoulder bag.
 You will select the wool from colors dyed with pomegranates, pecans, mosses, indigo, and cochineal.
-Our participants have created amazing textiles that range from 18 inches to 30 inches in length.
+Our participants have created amazing textiles that range from 18 inches to 30 inches in length in just four days.